-To simplify your work during the global COVID-19 pandemic, Nethris has centralized useful information for your business regarding our services, government measures and payroll in Canada.
+To simplify your work during the global COVID-19 pandemic, Nethris has centralized useful information for your business.
+We provide you with information regarding our services and the government measures in Canada.

 On this page:

 FREQUENTLY ASKED QUESTIONS (FAQ) ON FEDERAL WAGE SUBSIDIES

 We update this section’s information as fast as possible, in light of the available details.
 Be assured that we remain on the lookout for governmental announcements.

 Launched on March 18, 2020, then improved several times, the Government of Canada’s COVID-19 Economic Response Plan provides financial assistance to businesses in struggle during the crisis.
 Here is an overview of the most frequently asked questions regarding both measures of the program: the Canada Emergency Wage Subsidy (CEWS) and the 10% Temporary Wage Subsidy for Employers.